Chapter 18.90

 A. The office commercial industrial (OCI) district provides for business and professional offices, corporate headquarters, research and development facilities, light industry and complementary educational, and recreational uses.
 The district is not intended to support the general commercial needs of the community; however, limited retail sales, convenience and personal services, and residential, as subordinate uses, are allowed.
 The OCI district is intended to be compatible and transitional with adjoining uses, have smaller sized and scaled buildings with a more diverse mix of uses than the business park district, and have fewer nuisance factors and hazards than the light industrial district.

 B. The business park (BP) district, located in the College MarketPlace master planned development, is intended to enhance the city’s economic base by providing for an integrated grouping of businesses and buildings of a larger size and scale than the OCI or LI districts may support.
-The BP district supports a variety of uses, such as light manufacturing, professional office buildings, and warehousing and distribution.
+The BP district supports a variety of uses, such as light manufacturing, professional office buildings, warehousing and distribution, and residential uses when associated with a mixed-use project.

 18.90.030 Uses.